AllTheBacteria/Phylign/README.md

 Remove the default test files or your old files in the `input/` directory and copy or symlink (recommended) your query files.
 The supported input formats are FASTA and FASTQ, possibly gzipped.
-All query files will be preprocessed and merged together.

 *Notes:*
 * All query names have to be unique among all query files.